pranav-singhal/create-dapp-kit/README.md

-# create-eth
+# create-dapp-kit

-Create a Next.js Web3 app with Wagmi and ConnectKit in seconds.
+Create a Next.js Web3 dapp with Wagmi and ConnectKit in seconds.

 ## Features